 Replay Value (9/10): To fully get the complete value out of Final Fantasy V, you'd need to replay several times with different classes.
 Although the game was rather linear, it was very fun to play.

 All in all, great game!
-I played the psx anthology version, and the only thing that really bothered me was the translation of Faris talking like a pirate, and her real name being "Salsa" instead of Sarisa.
+I played the psx anthology version, and the only thing that bothered me was the translation of Faris talking like a pirate, and her real name being "Salsa" instead of Sarisa.
 Final Fantasy V isn't talked about much, and it most definitely should be - it's one of the best.
 If you haven't played, do so!
 You will be glad you did.